qbradq/sharduo/README.md

 The next milestone set for ShardUO is to implement the Mining skill vertical, including all features required to mine ore and smelt it into ingots.

+### Current Defects ###
+* Stair behavior for East-to-West marble stair is wrong, see throne room.
+* Some items are immoveable that should not be, see LargeCrate

 ### Required Features and Tasks ###
 * Player movement packet throttling
 * Action rate-limiting